arrawatia/CarND-Advanced-Lane-Lines/README.md

 I chose to use the HSV color space as described in the video.
 After experimentation, I chose to use the saturation channel.

-The functions for applying sobel operators and processing color spaces are here: [pipeline.py](pipeline.py) 84-165
+The functions for applying sobel operators and processing color spaces are here: [pipeline.py lines 84-165 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L84-L165)

 These functions are used to get a binary thresholded images from the test images.
 A sample image is shown below

 ![alt text][image2]

-The code that uses these functions is here: [pipeline.py](pipeline.py) lines 446-468
+The code that uses these functions is here: [pipeline.py lines 446-468 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L446-L468)

 The comparison plots are in here : [plots](./output_images/plots/binary_lane_images)